-- In execution of article 13.3 of the Electricity Regulation as referred to in Whereas 21, in these Rules Elia appeals to the exemption on market-based mechanisms and proposes the general use of a non-market-based mechanism for the activation of flexibility offered by a Scheduling Agent in the Day-ahead Procedure Timeframe. - 2.
-In accordance with article 13.7 of the Electricity Regulation downward flexibility on Technical Units connected to the grid with a flexible access and activated in accordance with Article 10 paragraph 2(c) will not necessarily be financially compensated. - 3.
-In accordance with article 13.7 of the Electricity Regulation and applying Article 8 Elia will accept the following bid prices for flexibility offered by a Scheduling Agent for the purpose of Congestion Management, in a non-market-based mechanism: - i.
-For incremental activations (increase of net injection): the additional operating cost caused by the incremental activation (such as additional fuel).
+1. In execution of article 13.3 of the Electricity Regulation as referred to in Whereas 21, in these Rules Elia appeals to the exemption on market-based mechanisms and proposes the general use of a non-market-based mechanism for the activation of flexibility offered by a Scheduling Agent in the Day-ahead Procedure Timeframe.

+- 2. In accordance with article 13.7 of the Electricity Regulation downward flexibility on Technical Units connected to the grid with a flexible access and activated in accordance with Article 10 paragraph 2(c) will not necessarily be financially compensated. - 3.
+In accordance with article 13.7 of the Electricity Regulation and applying Article 8 Elia will accept the bid prices for flexibility offered by a Scheduling Agent for the purpose of Congestion Management, in a non-market-based mechanism.